 - You will learn exercises (called Kegel exercises) that strengthen the muscles in your pelvis.
 You can do these exercises any time you are sitting or lying down.

-Do NOT lift anything heavier than a 1-gallon milk jug for the first 6 weeks.
+DO NOT lift anything heavier than a 1-gallon (4 liters) milk jug for the first 6 weeks.
 You can slowly work back up to your normal exercise routine after that.
 You can do everyday activities around the house if you feel up to it.
 But expect to get tired more easily.

 Sexual problems you may notice are: